 Share Some Love ❤️

-- In separate bowl beat eggs, bananas, oil and vanilla extract.
+- In a separate bowl, beat together eggs, bananas, oil, and vanilla extract.

 - Combine egg mixture into the dry ingredients.

-- Pour batter into a oiled baking dish.
+- Pour batter into a well-oiled loaf pan.